 Integration across other health priorities:

-The Mobilizing Maternal Health program can reduce the number of maternal deaths within only a few years and is estimated to cost $2,000 per maternal life saved, representing a highly cost-effective solution.
+M-Mama has reduced the number of maternal deaths within only a few years and is estimated to cost $2,000 per maternal life saved, representing a highly cost-effective solution.

-Mobilizing Maternal Health will focus on scaling up the emergency transport system to an entire region of Tanzania to serve more than 90,000 pregnant women and their newborns.
-To provide even better care to rural Tanzanians, we plan to improve healthcare worker training and infrastructure at health facilities located closer to the communities.
+M-Mama is scaling up to an entire region of Tanzania, serving more than 90,000 pregnant women and their newborns.
+To provide even better care to rural Tanzanians, we are improving healthcare worker training and infrastructure at health facilities located closer to the communities.

 We are building the capacity of health facilities so they have the tools and skills required to treat neonatal conditions like birth asphyxia closer to the communities, where the life-threatening emergencies present quickly.